evilbaschdi/Folders2Hash/README.md

 ## Requirements ##

 ! https://github.com/evilbaschdi/EvilBaschdi.Core is required for this project !
-The recommended way is to store / clone both repositories in the same root directory.
-Next step would be to open and restore the nuget packages of EvilBaschdi.Core project.
+This will be provided through nuget packages from myget.org

 Now you can open and rebuild the Folders2Md5 project.
 The EvilBaschdi.Core project will be rebuild automatically as a pre-build step of Folders2Md5.